clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dars.rst

 .. note::

    The Data Analytics Reference Stack is a collective work, and each piece of software within the work has its own license.
 Please see the `terms of use`_ for more details about licensing and usage of the Data Analytics Reference Stack.

 Using the Docker Images
 ***********************

 To immediately start using the latest stable DARS images, pull directly from `Docker Hub`_.
-For this tutorial we'll use the `Dars with MKL`_ version of the stack.
+For this guide we'll use the `Dars with MKL`_ version of the stack.

 Once you have downloaded the image, you can run it with